 This course, required of all seniors, focuses attention on major problems of international and national affairs.
 It is given as a series of weekly lectures, accompanied by appropriate reading.
+The course will include a study of contemporary constitutional problems.

-Instructors: McCreery, Tanham.
+Instructors: Elliot, Schutz, Sweezy, Tanham.

 H 7.
-Modern and Contemporary Germany.
-9 units (3-0-6).
+Modern and Contemporary Germany.\ 9 units (3-0-6).